mong00x/capstone-conect/README.md

 Your test server should be running on https://localhost

-Refresh your Client site and now you should see and manipulate your server data. 👌
+Refresh your Client site and now you should be able to see and manipulate your server data. 👌

 ### NPM Packages used